robey/wibble/docs/contexts.md

 # this, self, @

-San Jose, CA -- 30 Apr 2016
+san josé, ca -- 30 Apr 2016

 One fallout of simplifying new object creation is that there doesn't need to be any special syntax for referring to local fields.
 Any local defined inside the `new` block is visible to any of the message handlers.
 It no longer needs special syntax to disambiguate lexical locals from "this" because the "this" fields are _also_ lexical.

 To avoid confusion, the compiler should now explicitly forbid local variable name shadowing.
 If code refers to a variable, there should be exactly one definition in the scope chain.

-This doesn't avoid the need for `@`though, sadly.
+This doesn't avoid the need for `@` though, sadly.
 Message handlers will still need to send messages to themselves, like sibling method calls.
 So we still need `@.name`and similar.

+Generic types will need a constructor other than random factory functions.
+Example: How do I create a new `Buffer(Byte)`?